Skip to main content

 • Checking Refrigerant Levels: The technician ensures the refrigerant charge matches the manufacturer's specifications.
 Incorrect levels can damage the compressor and reduce performance.

-• Inspecting Electrical Components: All electrical connections are tightened and checked for wear or damage to ensure safe and reliable operation.
+• Inspecting Electrical Components: All electrical connections are tightened and checked for wear or damage to ensure safe, reliable operation.

-• Cleaning and Clearing Drains: The condensate drain is checked and cleared to prevent clogs that could lead to water damage and system shutdowns.
+• Cleaning and Clearing Drains: The condensate drain is inspected and cleared to prevent clogs that could cause water damage or system shutdowns.

-• Testing Thermostat and Controls: The technician verifies that your thermostat is calibrated correctly and communicating properly with the heat pump.
+• Testing Thermostat and Controls: The technician verifies your thermostat is properly calibrated and communicating correctly with the heat pump.

-• Lubricating Moving Parts: Motors and other moving parts are lubricated to reduce friction, which lowers electricity usage and prevents parts from wearing out prematurely.
+• Lubricating Moving Parts: Motors and other moving components are lubricated to reduce friction—lowering energy consumption and preventing premature wear.

 How Often Should I Get My Heat Pump Serviced?

-You should schedule professional heat pump service twice a year—once in the spring and once in the fall.
+You should schedule professional heat pump service twice a year—once in the spring before cooling season and once in the fall before heating season.

-Because heat pumps handle both heating and cooling, they work hard year-round.
-A spring tune-up prepares the system for the demands of summer cooling, while a fall inspection ensures it is ready to keep you warm through winter.
-This bi-annual rhythm helps your system transition smoothly between seasons, maintaining efficiency and reliability.
+Because heat pumps provide both heating and cooling, they operate year-round with no off-season to recover.
+A spring tune-up prepares the system for summer cooling demands, while a fall inspection ensures it's ready to keep your home warm through winter.
+This bi-annual rhythm helps your system transition smoothly between seasons, maintaining efficiency and minimizing the risk of mid-season failures.

 a bryant dealer shakes homeowners hand after heat pump service